The 164th TAOG provides airspace and air traffic services support and expertise to Army warfighters, major commands and installations worldwide.

 The Logistics Readiness Center (formerly DOL) consists of the Office of the Director, Plans and Operations Division, Maintenance Division, Supply and Services Division and the Transportation Division.

-The Medical Evacuation Proponency Directorate serves as the aeromedical evacuation "fusion center" for both the Aviation and Medical Capabilities Development Integration Center to integrate and synchronize all aspects of the Joint Capabilities Integration and Development System process with the aeromedical evacuation mission across the DOTMLPF domains.
+The Medical Evacuation Proponency Division serves as the aeromedical evacuation "fusion center" for both the Aviation and Medical Capabilities Development Integration Center to integrate and synchronize all aspects of the Joint Capabilities Integration and Development System process with the aeromedical evacuation mission across the DOTMLPF domains.

 The MICC ICO-Fort Rucker provides quality products and services to our servicemembers and command.